DMZ Campaign (1969–1971): May

 On 25 May at 11:35 a unit of the 3rd Marine Regiment in positions 4 mi west-southwest of Con Thien received mortar fire and directed artillery onto the firing position.
-At 12:50 an aerial observer received fire 6 mi north of the Rockpile and directed airstrikes onto the position destroying three bunkers and killing four PAVN.
-At 17:00 a unit of the 3rd Marine Regiment in positions 9 mi northeast of the Rockpile received five 82mm mortar rounds which ignited an ammunition stockpile killing eight Marines.
+At 12:50 an aerial observer received fire 6 mi north of the Rockpile and directed airstrikes onto the position, destroying three bunkers and killing four PAVN.
+At 17:00 a unit of the 3rd Marine Regiment in positions 9 mi northeast of the Rockpile received five 82 mm mortar rounds which ignited an ammunition stockpile, killing eight marines.
 The Marines directed artillery fire onto the firing position.
 At 17:45 a unit of the 3rd Marine Regiment in positions 6 miles north of the Rockpile received mortar fire and directed artillery onto the firing position.
-On 27 May at 01:05 Cửa Việt Base was hit by ten 122mm rockets and naval gunfire was directed onto the firing position resulting in one secondary explosion.
-On 29 May at 10:40 an aerial observer received fire 2 mi northeast of Gio Linh and directed airstrikes on the firing position destroying a bunker.
-At 16:00 a unit of the 3rd Marine Regiment operating 5 mi northwest of Cam Lộ received mortar fire causing minimal damage.
-At 16:45 another unit of the Regiment operating 1 mi north-northeast of Con Thien also received mortar fire causing minimal damage.
-On 31 May 07:15 an aerial observer saw 15 PAVN carrying 122mm rockets 3 mi northeast of Gio Linh and called in naval gunfire and airstrikes on the position destroying 16 bunkers and killing two PAVN.
-At 15:25 an aerial observer saw 8-10 PAVN 6 mi west-southwest of Con Thien and directed artillery fire onto the area killing two.
-At 19:30 an aerial observer saw PAVN at Khe Sanh and directed airstrikes on the location killing ten.
+On 27 May at 01:05 Cửa Việt Base was hit by ten 122 mm rockets and naval gunfire was directed onto the firing position, resulting in one secondary explosion.
+On 29 May at 10:40 an aerial observer received fire 2 mi northeast of Gio Linh and directed airstrikes on the firing position, destroying a bunker.
+At 16:00 a unit of the 3rd Marine Regiment operating 5 mi northwest of Cam Lộ received mortar fire, causing minimal damage.
+At 16:45 another unit of the Regiment operating 1 mi north-northeast of Con Thien also received mortar fire, causing minimal damage.
+On 31 May 07:15 an aerial observer saw 15 PAVN carrying 122 mm rockets 3 mi northeast of Gio Linh and called in naval gunfire and airstrikes on the position, destroying 16 bunkers and killing two PAVN.
+At 15:25 an aerial observer saw 8-10 PAVN 6 mi west-southwest of Con Thien and directed artillery fire onto the area, killing two.
+At 19:30 an aerial observer saw PAVN at Khe Sanh and directed airstrikes on the location, killing ten.